nick-ak96/InvertedIndex/README.md

 The inverted index supports existence queries, such as

 - *Subset existence* - check if a subset of a query set exists in the index.
+- *All subset retrieval* - retrieves all the subsets of a query set from the index.
 - *Set existence* - check if a query set exists in the index.
 - *Superset existence* - check if a superset of a query set exists in the index.
+- *All superset retrieval* - retrieves all the supersets of a query set from the index.

 ## Compiling binaries